Keeriiim/Docker/Get_Started.md

 docker ps                                         # Shows which OS are running docker ps -a                                      # Shows started/closed containers

-docker attach *Name*                              # Logs in to the RUNNING container
+docker start *ContainerOS*´                       # Starts the stopped containerOS docker attach *ContainerName*                     # Logs in to the RUNNING container

 docker run -it --name *madeUpName* *ContainerOS*  # Chooses a OWN name for a container